About Bob

 Bob Glenn and his family (Ethan, Caitlin, Holly, Bob, Katie, and Bobby)

-Bob has served four successful terms as a Commissioner (from 2012-2018 and 2020).
+Bob has served five successful terms as a Commissioner (from 2012-2018 and 2020-24).
 In 2016, he was elected Mayor Pro Tem by earning the most votes among 10 challengers.

 During that time, the City of Owensboro added thousands of new jobs, won numerous national awards (All-American City status in 2013), and became a center for new growth, tourism, and convention events.
 The city also made major strides in completing major flood control and drainage projects, upgraded its City Parks with new equipment, an outdoor futsal/soccer facility, and the community’s first Dog Park.
-As a Commissioner, Bob served two terms on the Chamber Board and as the Commission’s representative on the Small Business Development Committee, a task force organized to make Owensboro a more “Business Friendly” community.
+As a Commissioner, Bob has now served three terms on the Chamber Board and as the Commission’s representative on the Small Business Development Committee, a task force organized to make Owensboro a more “Business Friendly” community.

-Bob believes Owensboro is moving in the right direction.
-We need to complete plans for a new Senior Center, a Sportsplex, and take steps to address our retention issues (caused by the historic low unemployment rate and major changes to the State Pension plan), especially with Fire and Police and other City Departments (Public works, Sanitation, and Transit Drivers).
+Bob believes Owensboro is moving in a positive direction.
+We need to complete plans for a new Senior Center, a Sportsplex, and take steps to address our employee retention issues (caused by the historic low unemployment rate and major changes to the State Pension plan), especially with Fire and Police and other City Departments (Public works, Sanitation, and Transit Drivers).
 Overall, Owensboro is a great place to live, work, and raise a family and Bob will continue to work hard to make sure that never changes.